Year 7 Course Information

 The Year 7 Japanese curriculum is designed to introduce the Japanese language and culture to students, encouraging them to speak, listen to, read and write Japanese in a range of interactions with the teacher and one another on various topics.
-Students will explore Japanese traditional and contemporary culture, and make connections and comparisons between the Japanese culture and that of their own.
+Students will explore Japanese traditional and contemporary culture and make connections and comparisons between the Japanese culture and that of their own.
 They will learn the Japanese basic script, hiragana, practise introducing themselves and their family as well as language structures to interact in the classroom.
-There is the opportunity to host students from Japan through the exchange with our sister school, Aoki Junior High School located in Nagano Prefecture, Japan.

 (Prescribed studies in Mathematics, Science and Digital Technologies)

 The students in Year 7 work on Mathematics, Science and Digital Technology concurrently.

 In Mathematics, the students work with algebra, fractions, percentages, decimals, measurement, geometry, equations, polygons, solids and transformations, statistics and probability.
 Through the use of an explicit teaching and differential model, the students work through problems based on the topic areas to develop the mathematical proficiency of understanding, fluency, problem solving and reasoning.
 All students will develop their independent learning skills and habits including metacognition and knowing how to request assistance.